containers/podman/README.md

 1. Integrate libpod into CRI-O to replace its existing container management backend
 1. Further work on the podman pod command
 1. Further improvements on rootless containers
+1. Support for CGroups V2 (and resource isolation for rootless containers)

 ## Rootless
 Podman can be easily run as a normal user, without requiring a setuid binary.